 The Allen security screwdriver also called a hex security screwdriver or a tamper-resistant hex screwdriver was created to secure products that manufacturers don’t want the general public to have access to.
 These screwdrivers aren’t available on the general market.

-The complimenting screw has a small metal post in the center of it that prevents regular Allen screwdrivers from working on it.
-The Allen security tools (as well as the complimenting screws) come in these common sizes: 1/8, 3/32, 3/16, 1/4 and 5/16.
+The complimenting screw has a small metal post in its center that prevents regular Allen screwdrivers from working on it.
+The Allen security tools (as well as the complimenting screws) come in these standard sizes: 1/8, 3/32, 3/16, 1/4, and 5/16.

 Schrader Valve Bit/Driver